regniblod/symfony-ddd-edition/README.md

 public function registerBundles()
 {
     $bundles = [
-        new YourNamespace\Project\Module\Application\ModuleBundle\YourNamespaceProjectModuleBundle(),
+        new Project\Module\Application\ModuleBundle\ProjectModuleBundle(),
     ];
 }
 ```

 ## What's inside?
 The Symfony Standard DDD Edition is configured with the following defaults:
-* A YourNamespaceProjectModuleBundle you can use to start coding.
+* A ProjectModuleBundle you can use to start coding.
 * Twig as the only configured template engine.
 * Doctrine ORM/DBAL.
 * Swiftmailer.